opentdf/spec/concepts/security.md

     1.  **Segmentation:** The plaintext payload is processed in chunks (segments).
     2.  **Segment Tagging (GMAC for AES-GCM):** For `method.algorithm = AES-256-GCM`, the segment `hash` is the AEAD authentication tag (GMAC) produced during encryption of that segment.
 It is computed with the payload key, the per-segment nonce, and any AAD, and stored as Base64 in the Segment Object.
     3.  **Root Signature (HS256):** Concatenate the raw bytes of each segment tag in order (Base64-decode each `segments[i].hash` and concatenate).
 Compute `HMAC-SHA256` over that byte stream using the payload key, then Base64-encode the result as `rootSignature.sig`.
-    4.  **Nonce Requirement:** For streamable AES-GCM, each segment MUST use a unique nonce derived from `method.iv` as described in the Method Object.
+    4.  **Nonce Requirement:** For streamable AES-GCM, each segment MUST use a unique nonce.
+The derivation and encoding MUST be specified by the encryption method.
 Reuse is catastrophic.
 *   **Result:** Any modification to even a single bit of the encrypted payload will invalidate the integrity tag of the affected segment *and* consequently invalidate the final `rootSignature`.
 During decryption, the receiving client MUST verify each segment's AEAD tag and the overall `rootSignature`.
 Failure indicates tampering.

 **Note on plaintext payloads:** `payload.isEncrypted=false` is reserved for future use; integrity rules for plaintext payloads are out of scope.